emscripten-core/emsdk/README.md

 ##### Windows

-* Whereas OSX only ships 64-bit executables of the toolchain, on Windows the 32-bit version of the toolchain is available.
-This is due to a detected incompatibility with Visual Studio 2010 and 64-bit tools.
+* The Visual Studio integration with the vs-tool package only supports Visual Studio 2010 at the moment, and requires the 32-bit version of emsdk to be used.